Particular/ServiceControl/README.md

 ## Running the Tests

 Running all tests all the times takes a lot of resources.
 Tests are filtered based on the `TEST_FILTER` environment variable.
 If no variable is defined no tests will be run.
-To run a transport tests, e.g., SQS, define the variable as `TEST_FILTER=Transports.SQS`.
-The `TEST_FILTER` variable supports multiple values, semi-colon separated.
-For example, to run SQS tests and all default tests not transport specific define the variable as `TEST_FILTER=Transports.SQS;Default`.
-Using the same approach to run SQS and ASB tests define the variable as `TEST_FILTER=Transports.SQS;Transports.AzureServiceBus`.
+To run a transport tests, e.g., SQS, define the variable as `TEST_FILTER=SQS`.
 The following list contains all the possible `TEST_FILTER` values:

 - `All` - runs all tests
 - `Default` - runs only non-transport-specific tests